-In Moore, because the decedent died only 27 days after the partnership was funded and because there was no evidence the asset values changed in that time period, "A" and "C" in the formula cancelled each other out, so the value included in the gross estate was the date of death value of the assets contributed to the partnership (undiscounted).
+In Moore, because the decedent died only 27 days after the partnership was funded and because there was no evidence the asset values changed in that time period, "A" and "C" in

 The effect, compared to not creating the LP and continuing to own all the assets outright, is that extra inclusion may result to the extent the date of death discounted value of the LP interest exceeds the date of funding discounted value of the partnership interest.
 For a detailed discussion of the §2043 analysis in Estate of Moore, see Akers & Aucutt, Estate of Moore v.
 Commissioner Summary (April 2020) available here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.